AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

 public part of a package, while its full view is nonlimited.
 In this case, the limited type is not consider explicitly limited anymore.

-For example, if we make the full view of the :ada:`Rec` non-limited (by removing the :ada:`limited` keyword in the private part), then the :ada:`Rec` type isn't explicitly limited anymore:
+For example, if we make the full view of the :ada:`Rec` nonlimited (by removing the :ada:`limited` keyword in the private part), then the :ada:`Rec` type isn't explicitly limited anymore: